Archangel Gabriel

 Luke 1:26-38Gabriel is sent to Mary with the annunciation of Jesus' birthCreates the strongest later Christian association with annunciation, obedience, and incarnation

 Those passages show why Gabriel should not be reduced to a mood-board symbol for communication.
 Daniel emphasizes understanding.

-Luke emphasizes announcement and response.
+Luke's annunciation scene emphasizes announcement and response.

+They also set the emotional tone.
 Zechariah is afraid; Mary is troubled; Daniel needs help understanding.

 Gabriel belongs to moments when a truth arrives before the hearer is fully ready for it.
+That scriptural pattern shows readers what kind of messenger Gabriel is.

 Jewish interpretation remembers Gabriel as a major angelic agent and interpreter.
 Christian tradition keeps the Daniel material, centers Gabriel in Luke's infancy narrative, and expands the figure through Marian devotion.